pyrosousa/GoogleSheets-HTMLImporter/README.md

 ####Main Reference/Source
 http://michelleminkoff.com/2010/11/22/using-google-spreadsheets-as-your-database/
 This originally was the base script that I was using.
 I have since adapted it to jQuery, and then to this jQuery plugin.

 ####Grouping DOM elements
 http://stackoverflow.com/questions/4247188/how-do-i-group-a-certain-number-of-elements-with-jquery

 ####Parsing json from google sheet
 https://coderwall.com/p/duapqq/use-a-google-spreadsheet-as-your-json-backend

+#License
+This software is available under the following license:

+	*MIT